polynetwork/dev-docs/new_product/integrate_assets/token.md

 <h1 align="center">Importing Tokens</h1>

-To import tokens, there are four steps to follow which are listed below.
+To import tokens, there are four steps to follow:

 ### Step1.
 Asset deployment